 If you want to grow, make sure your customer experience isn’t a ‘come in and pay at the front door, walk right out the back door’ experience.
 If that’s the case, you will always be struggling to grow.

 If you can close and lock the back door, all the new ones coming through the front are growth.

 That’s a bad analogy because locking customers in is never a good experience.
 And as soon as something comes along to spring them free, they are gone.
 You’re playing with fire, there.

 It’s much better if they stay because they want to.
 If you can make that happen, you have yourself a good recipe for hyper-growth.

-This is the lever of growth people get the most excited about.
+This is the growth lever people get the most excited about.
 It’s that moment when the prospect pulls out their credit card and says yes to the sale.
 Having this lever of growth working at full potential is key to high growth rates.

-How do you make sure this lever works at full potential?
+How do you make sure this lever works at its full potential?

 The good news is, it’s figure-outable.